Best Beef Recipes is an Amazon Associate. We receive compensation for purchases made through affiliate links.

 Seasoning for Mushrooms

 The seasoning for mushrooms in this dish is super simple: it is just salt and pepper.
 You cook the mushrooms with onions and garlic, then add the sauce if desired, which really intensifies the flavors of the dish.
+You just gotta love a simple recipe where the flavors stand out so much that it literally only needs salt and pepper.

 - Cognac: If you're making steakhouse mushrooms with the sauce, you can substitute cognac for brandy, Madeira wine, or dry white wine, whiskey, rum, bourbon, sherry, red wine, or cooking wine.